 The second is a catalogue of other resources, both on-line and museum-based that can be searched by user-defined key-words.

 HMS Archive and Collections Study Days

 The study/work day is based on two topics: care of the archive collection, particularly the Ronnie Tylecote photographic archive and care of the slag collection.
 After brief introductions the day will mainly consist of workshops with ‘hands on’ work.
-In the archive with sorting photographs and assisting with storage for the safe care of the images, and in the warehouse sorting, identifying, re-boxing and cataloguing the Tylecote Slag Collection.
+This can either be in the archive sorting photographs and assisting with safe storage of the images, or in the warehouse sorting, identifying, re-boxing and cataloguing the Tylecote Slag Collection.
 It is usual to split ones time between the two activities.

 For further details of future study days please contact the ACC Chair firstname.lastname@example.org.

 The day started with a welcome and brief introduction to the archives from Louise Bacon to the small group of us attending the open day, some like myself, new to the Society's activities and others who were established HMS activists.
 Louise gave us a description of the archive and its care.

 David Dungworth followed with a description of the slag collections and for those of us new to the HMS, it was fascinating to learn from the two speakers, how much has been achieved in such a relatively short time, and it was pleasing to learn that there is such a close collaboration between the Society and the Ironbridge Institute.